 Youthful eyes have an elegant transition between the lower eyelid region and the cheeks.
-The fullness that is found there in youth empties with ageing, detracting from the majestic beauty of the eyes.
+The fullness that is found their in youth empties with ageing, detracting from the majestic beauty of the eyes.
 Eyelid surgery (blepharoplasty) can soften this area to correct age-related changes, restore a fresher-looking eye region, and rejuvenate the appearance.

 Dr Zoumaras will restore a youthful and aesthetically pleasing appearance to the eye area.
 His careful attention to detail is unmatched and allows him to remove excess skin and redistribute the fat to blend the eyelid and cheek junction, address excess wrinkling, and correct volume atrophy so that your eyes look naturally and youthfully stunning.

 At Artiste we are excited to offer the following procedures to Brighten and Open your eyes.

 Our Office Upper Eyelid Pinch Blepharoplasty where excess skin is removed under local anaesthetic to open your eyes.